lucidrains/x-transformers/README.md

         depth = 6,
         heads = 8,
         attn_qk_norm = True,       # set this to True
-        attn_qk_norm_groups = 8    # number of groups in the feature dimension for l2norm, similarity scores will be bounded from 0 to this value. determines how sharp the attention can be
+        attn_qk_norm_groups = 8    # number of groups in the feature dimension for l2norm, similarity scores will be bounded from 0 to this value. determines how sharp the attention can be (e ^ groups)
     )
 )